Frequently Asked Questions

 and another member can respond to give you a ride.
 Members can

-easily earn as much as 2 points per ride for giving rides to
+easily earn 2 points per event for giving rides to members to

-members to events, as long as it is properly documented on Facebook
+events, as long as it is properly documented on Facebook and a

-and a driver waiver form is filled out and turned it (located on
+driver waiver form is filled out and turned it (located on link

 If I sign up for an event and do not attend, what will